Selecting Motors for Small Boats

 This kind of boating doesn't require much speed, so it's not necessary to invest in a high horsepower motor.
 However, such small boats weigh more than a dinghy and require some thrust to move them through wind-driven waves.

 When choosing an outboard motor for a small boat, you want something simple and quiet that can produce just enough power to move you where you need to be efficiently and comfortably.
+If you already have an outboard motor, learn how to install it.

 Choosing the right size outboard motor for a small boat is easier than you think, but the size also isn't set in stone.